 8. How early should I begin applying?

-a.
 The earlier the better!
 Program deadlines vary.
 Even if you are not planning on studying abroad for two years – come see us!
 Students begin planning, on average, 6 months in advance.
 Note that scholarship deadlines are earlier than program deadlines.

 9. Do I have to be a certain major to study abroad?

-a.
 Not at all!
 All majors are welcome to study abroad.
 We cannot guarantee that major specific classes will be offered in every country; options are available.

 10. How do I apply for a passport?

-a.
-Check out the U.S. Department of State's website detailing exactly how.
+Visit the Passport Place at UofL, or check out the U.S. Department of State's website detailing exactly how.